 Common Tips and Advice

 GPLS is here to assist public libraries with their cybersecurity needs, especially during this difficult time.
-If you have any questions about policies, best practices, or implementation, or if you need direct assistance, please contact GPLS InfoSec at infosec@georgialibraries.org or 404-235-7206, or submit a ticket to the GPLS Helpdesk.
+If you have any questions about policies, best practices, or implementation, or if you need direct assistance, please contact GPLS InfoSec at infosec@georgialibraries.org or submit a ticket to the GPLS Helpdesk.